-This course will address the biological, social, and emotional aspects of human sexuality and development.
+This course will address the biological, social, religious, cultural, historical and emotional aspects of human sexuality and development.
 Contemporary topics in human sexuality will be covered, including: contraception, pregnancy, sexually transmitted diseases, gender identity, and sex in the media.
 Prerequisite: PSY 201.
-3 semester credits